TencentARC/MasaCtrl/README.md

 ## Introduction

 We propose MasaCtrl, a tuning-free method for non-rigid consistent image synthesis and editing.
-The key idea is to combine the `contents` from the *source image* and the `layout` synthesized from *text prompt and additional controls* into the desired synthesized or edited image, with **Mutual Self-Attention Control**.
+The key idea is to combine the `contents` from the *source image* and the `layout` synthesized from *text prompt and additional controls* into the desired synthesized or edited image, by querying semantically correlated features with **Mutual Self-Attention Control**.

 ## Main Features